Tips to Rejuvenate Your House for Spring (and Years to Come!)

 At this time of year, you may want to freshen up your home and get ready for some exciting summer entertaining.

-However, renovations can be expensive and ‘cheap’ is not always ‘smart’.
-The dollars you save on cheaper options up front may well cost you dearly in a few years’ time when you find yourself up for the costs of repairs or replacements already, not to mention the amount of precious spare time you have to sacrifice in the process.
+However, renovations can be expensive, and ‘cheap’ is not always ‘smart’.
+The dollars you save on cheaper options up front may cost you dearly in a few years’ time when you already find yourself up for the costs of repairs or replacements, not to mention the amount of precious spare time you have to sacrifice in the process.